AMCA Testing - Wind Driven Rain

 One More Thing - Hurricanes!

-In a Category 1 Hurricane, wind speeds can be as low as 74 MPH or as high as 94 MPH.
+In a Category 1 hurricane, wind speeds can be as low as 74 MPH or as high as 94 MPH.
 Those wind speeds are well above the maximum speed of the Wind Driven Rain test.
 And worse, that’s just the first category.
 In these cases, you would need a hurricane resistant louver.

 Hurricane louvers and severe weather